mnazzaro/PokerReader/README.md

 Reader for .pkr file format

 ## Warning
-Right now, the reader is incomplete and doesn't match the spec perfectly.
-It doesn't include antes and doesn't have any concept of the unknown 'q' card.
-It likely also has some bugs because it hasn't been tested properly.
-I'm going to try to iron all that out by the end of next week.
+The reader is up to date with the spec as far as I can tell.
+It hasn't been tested with various table sizes, omaha games, and also just needs a lot more testing otherwise.
+One thing that should definitely be tested is heads up.